 How to make DIY Fairy Doors

 For the straight fairy door: Line up 7 lolly pop sticks.
 Hot glue them together with 2 lolly pop sticks cut to size to fit across them horizontally, use a garden secateurs, they make cutting the sticks so easy.

 For the arched fairy door: Line up 7 lolly pop sticks in an arched shape.
 Hot glue them together as above.
-Straighten the bottom of the fairy door with a sharp craft knife.
+Straighten the bottom of the fairy door with a sharp craft knife or secateurs.

 Paint the fairy door with acrylic paint and let it dry.

 Get creative with the dimensional paint and decorate the fairy door.
 I would recommend practicing on a piece of scrap card first.
 They don’t need to be complicated designs -I drew a heart on one with dots around it.
 On the other door I made flowers using dots.
 Leonardo da Vinci I am not!!